It’s on us as leaders and human resources professionals to do everything possible to take advantage of our internal talent pools.

 Take time to collate and analyze your data.
 This information will provide your executive leadership team with crucial insights into the current state of talent within their organization.

-The focus of your analysis should be around ensuring you have both the quality and quantity of talent needed to meet your business objectives.
+The focus of your analysis should be ensuring you have both the quality and quantity of talent needed to meet your business objectives.
 This allows your executive team to hone both their talent and business strategies.

-But avoid the analysis paralysis trap!
-Once you’ve completed your Talent Review meetings, you now have an amazing amount of rich talent data at your fingertips.
-This data however provides no value unless you take action against it.
+Once you’ve completed your talent review meetings, you now have an amazing amount of rich talent data at your fingertips.
+However, this data provides no value unless you take action against it.

 5. Create meaningful, outcome-oriented action plans